Saturday, December 14, 2024

 19. No Rains, No Charity and No Penance!

 Sundaralingam was highly devoted to his parents.
-Every year, on a particular day, Sundaralingam hosted a feast for the people in his village in memory of his parents.
+Every year, on a particular day, Sundaralingam hosted a feast for the people of his village, in memory of his parents.
 He had been doing this for the past several years.

 Sundaralingam insisted that everyone in the village participate in the feast.
-Even the wealthy people of the village, who would otherwise feel shy of participating in such mass-feeding events would participate in the feasts hosted by him.
+Even the wealthy people of the village, who would otherwise feel shy of participating in such mass-feeding events, participated in the feast hosted by Sundaralingam.

-The only exception was Veeraraghavan, who was living an ascetic way of life and followed a practice of keeping away from such feasts.
+The only exception was Veeraraghavan, who was living an ascetic way of life and who followed the practice of keeping away from such feasts.
 However, his family members would participate in the feast.

 For the past several years, Veeraraghavan had been living a life of austerity, or rather, a life of penance.
-For several days during a year, he would fast for the whole day on some count or other.
+On several days during a year, he would fast for the whole day, on some count or other.
 Though he looked emaciated, with his bones showing, his face was always beaming with what can be called a spiritual glow.

 On the days Veeraraghavan fasted, one couldn't see any sign of fatigue or weakness on his face.
 His face would only reflect serenity and happiness.